Ianfeather/ianfeather.co.uk/src/site/posts/there-are-no-web-experts.md

 <blockquote class="pull-quote">"The reason I know that I am intelligent is that I know that I know nothing"</blockquote>

 During my time in the web industry I have already seen a change in attitudes towards this way of thinking.
 Early on I found opinion-driven rants permeated by hyperbolic advice all presented in absolute terms.
 There was no area for discussion.
-There was simply a right way and a thousand wrong ways.
+There was a right way and a thousand wrong ways.

 Now more and more I feel like there has been a shift for the better, a trend of discussion has developed over dictation.
-The question I find myself asking is: Has there actually been a culture shift or have I simply refined the sources?
+The question I find myself asking is: Has there actually been a culture shift or have I refined the sources?

 What makes our industry so exciting is that everyone has a voice and everyone has access to that voice.
 It also presents us with a bigger issue: how do we present the best information to those searching for it?
 How do newcomers to the industry catch up with the rapidly evolving entity that the web has become?
 Especially in the face of overwhelming adverse content?